 Dasher, Dancer, Prancer, Vixen… you know their names.
 And you can bet that Santa’s not going anywhere without his trusty team so, in their honor, we salute all things reindeer.

 If you want to see “Rudolph the Red-nosed Reindeer” come to life, take the kids to the Center for Puppetry Arts for an adaptation that’s become an Atlanta tradition.
 You can also see Rudolph at Stone Mountain Christmas select days this month.

 See a Reindeer Up Close

 At Pettit Creek Farms, meet live Reindeer (Comet & Cupid) during the Christmas Light display.
-Chattahoochee Nature Center also hosts Enchanted Woodland Wonders each December featuring a live reindeer encounter.
+Chattahoochee Nature Center also hosts Enchanted Woodland Wonders on December 15, featuring a live reindeer encounter.

 Reindeer Treat Cups

 This craft is cute, easy and makes a great gift for friends and classmates.
 You could fill the cup with any treat or small gift but Maggie Brereton at Smashed Peas & Carrots fills hers with Hershey’s Kisses in seasonal colors.
 With only a few supplies and a red kiss for a nose, you’ll have these done in the flick of a reindeer’s tail.
 You’ll need: Hershey’s Kisses in red, green, and silver foils; brown paper cups; brown card stock; googly eyes; glue stick; scissors; pencil.